 The RightCare methodology is based around three simple principles;

-NHS RightCare Methodology
+NHS RightCare methodology

-NHS RightCare data packs (produced across a range of programme areas e.g. CVD, Respiratory, MSK) allow local health systems to consider information from across patient pathways to identify the greatest potential improvements in spend and outcomes.
+RightCare data packs published here on this site Current RightCare data packs can be found on the RightCare National FuturesNHS site, such as Where to Look Packs and Primary Care Data Packs include a range of HEALTH programme areas e.g. CVD, Respiratory, MSK) allowing local health systems to consider information from across patient pathways to identify the greatest potential improvements in spend and outcomes.

-Develop and Deliver
+Develop and deliver